AB 237 (Patel, D-San Diego)

 Oppose Through Coalition

-SB 7 would require an employer or contracted vendor that uses automated decision systems (ADS) for purposes of making employment-related decisions to provide written notice to its employees about how the ADS is used.
-This bill would also prohibit an employer or its vendor from relying primarily on an ADS when making employment-related decisions, and would provide both an appeal process for employment-related decisions involving the use of ADS and a private right of action — including civil penalties in the amount of $500 per violation.
+SB 7 would require an employer that uses automated decision systems (ADS) for purposes of making employment-related decisions to provide written notice to its employees about how the ADS is used.
+This bill would also prohibit an employer from relying primarily on an ADS when making employment-related decisions, allow an employee to appeal any employment-related decisions involving the use of ADS, and create a private right of action — including civil penalties in the amount of $500 per violation.

 Kalyn Dean